 To the southwest, you are afforded a nice close-up view of Mount Baden-Powell.

-And finally, to the south, a valley that marks the headwaters of the San Gabriel River, as it begins its journey southwards to the LA Basin.
+And finally, to the south, a valley that marks the headwaters of the San Gabriel River.
+Here, it begins its journey southwards to the LA Basin.

 And on top of all that, the San Andreas Fault passes directly underneath you at this point.

 Shortly after leaving the viewpoint, the road enters the town of Wrightwood, which effectively marks the end of the highway.
 From here, you have three choices to continue.
 To reach the 15 Freeway at Cajon Junction, you can either continue on Highway 2 to Highway 138, approximately 5 miles to the east, and then take that east to the freeway.
-You can also turn right at Lone Pine Canyon Road, which joins Highway 138 just before the function with the 15.
+You can also turn right at Lone Pine Canyon Road, which joins Highway 138 just before the 15.
 Or if you feel like doing more exploring, just before entering Wrightwood, you can turn left at Big Pines Highway, which descends down into the Antelope Valley.
-On the way, the road passes Jackson Lake, a small natural lake formed by the San Andreas Fault, which passes directly underneath the lake.
-The road dead ends at State Highway 138, at which time you can either turn left to Palmdale, or right to Cajon Junction.
+On the way, the road passes Jackson Lake, a small natural lake formed by the San Andreas Fault.
+The road dead ends at State Highway 138; from here, you can either turn left to Palmdale, or right to Cajon Junction.

 We decided to take the Lone Pine Canyon Road option.
 It descends rapidly through Lone Pine Canyon from the roughly 6,000 foot elevation of Wrightwood to the 3,200 foot level at Interstate 15 at Cajon Junction.
 Aside from the steep grade (you’ll want to use a lower gear), the road is straight for the most part, and provides a nice view of the high desert canyon.
 At the southern end of the road, you reach a brief twisty section through a “badlands”-type formation.